xtanaa001/Xiaoqi-Homepage/content/_index.md

 ## `Research Interests`

-My research spans various topics in online algorithms, algorithmic game theory, stochastic modeling, optimization, and learning.
-The main theme is to develop algorithms and decisions under uncertainty, with provable performance guarantees, using mathematical tools from computer science, economics, and control.
-On the practical side, my research is primarily driven by applications in energy and transportation, and the intersection between them in particular.
+My research interests span various topics in online algorithms, algorithmic game theory, stochastic modeling, optimization, and learning, with a focus on applications in energy and transportation, and the intersection between them in particular.
+The main theme of my research is to develop algorithms and decisions under uncertainty, with provable performance guarantees, using mathematical tools from computer science, economics, and control.

 For more details, see my selected recent publications below ([full publications](/publications_type)).